Trade Forex Trading

 1. Risk - How much is one willing to lose on a single trade transaction.
 The general rule is that a forex trader should never lose more than 2 percent of the total account capital on any one trade transaction.

 7. Time Frame - the larger the time-frame you use, the larger the stop loss level should be.
 If you were a scalping your stops would be tighter than if you were a day trader or a swing trader.
-This is because if you're using longer time frame and you figure out the price will be move upwards it doesn't make sense to put a very tight stop loss because if the currency swings a little your open position stop loss order level will be hit.
+This is because if you are using longer time frame and you figure out & determine the price will be move upwards it doesn't make sense to put a very tight stop loss because if the currency swings a little your open position stop loss order level will be hit.

 Forex Broker